Nine years after winning Celebrity MasterChef, Phil has fulfilled a life-long dream of opening a restaurant.

 Tom’s love affair with food began at a very early age.
 As a member of the local sea cadets whilst still at school, Tom received top marks in a cookery competition and cooking soon became a natural career choice.
 Upon leaving school, Tom started an apprenticeship at the prestigious Cotswold hotel The Lygon Arms.
 Tom then headed to London, where he quickly acquired a wealth of knowledge and experience working his way up through the ranks in some of the best-known kitchens, including The Berkeley, Claridge’s, L’Escargot and Mossimans.
 Tom also gained invaluable experience overseas, whilst working at the famous Gstaad Palace in Switzerland.

-Tom’s love of the Cotswolds then brought him back to his hometown of Cheltenham, where he’s since been heading up the kitchen brigade at The Daffodil.
-It was here that Tom met his wife Jules, and together with Elliott, they happily ran the business together, forming a lasting friendship.
+Tom’s love of the Cotswolds then brought him back to his hometown of Cheltenham, where he managed the kitchen brigade at The Daffodil.
+It was then that Tom met his wife Jules, and they happily ran the business together, Jules now looks after events and operations for No.3

 Classically trained and with a passion for food, Tom now takes his inspiration from his beautiful Cotswold surroundings.
 With an abundant supply of top-quality, fresh, local produce to work with, Tom loves honest cooking, using ethically sourced ingredients to produced mouth-watering, innovative dishes, that people just can’t wait to eat.

-Having worked alongside renowned chefs throughout his career, including Anton Mosimann OBE, John Williams MBE, Paul Gayler MBE, Simon Hopkinson and Marco Pierre White, you know you’re in safe hands with Tom at the helm of the kitchen.
-Now re-united with Elliott, we’re sure to see them do great things together!
+Having worked alongside renowned chefs throughout his career, including Anton Mosimann OBE, John Williams MBE, Paul Gayler MBE, Simon Hopkinson and Marco Pierre White, you know you’re in safe hands with Tom at the helm of the kitchen!